Palais Garnier All Things French

-Experience Absolute Luxury at the Palais Garnier.
+Experience Absolute Luxury at the Palais Garnier

-The Palais Garnier has incredible detailing, opulence and majesty.
+The Palais Garnier has incredible detailing, opulence and majesty

-This impressive masterpiece, built over a mere 15-year period between 1861 to 1875, has incredible detailing and fine furnishings, and is probably the most famous Opera House in the world.
+It has incredible detailing and fine furnishings, and is probably the most famous Opera House in the world.
 The unmatched glory of the interiors, resplendent with glistening chandeliers, tall columns, gilded walls and architectural features will leave you breathless.
 It was the most expensive building constructed in Paris during the Second Empire, and it shows in every feature and finish.

 The Emperor Napoleon III Commissioned the Palais Garnier